 Strengthen Your Copy By Better Words

 Many words have a mixed or undefined meaning.
-When you are left asking in what way are you referring?
-Such as we all have no doubt when you say someone was “terrified”, you can picture a terrified person.
+Leaving you with the question, in what way are you referring?
+But no doubt when you say someone was “terrified”, you can picture a terrified person.
 No hidden meaning by even using the word “terrified”, you understand without wondering.

 What exactly do you mean?

-Then we have before us “emotional intelligence”.
-Not sure if that is good or bad, it would depend on how much someone figured you had.
-Always up for the analysis of someone’s opinion.
-Why don’t you just call it good people skills?
-A few fancy words that mean if you have a high score you have acquired skills to work well with others.
+Introducing “emotional intelligence”.
+Not sure if “e. i.” is good or bad, depends on how much someone figured you had.
+Only based on the analysis of someone’s opinion.
+Why not just call it good people skills?
+A few fancy words that mean with a high score you have acquired skills to work well with others.

 “Totally” is a funny word.
 It can mean absolute.
-Also emphasis for a statement you may have made.
-Even being an expression of agreement.
+An emphasis for a statement.
+Even for expressing agreement.

-I really like the word “awesome” there is just something special about it.
-The word comes alive with emotions and brings a beaming smile to the power it has.
-But it is overused for so many expressions, it has lost some of it’s “awesomeness”!
+I really like the word “awesome” brings up visions of something special.
+The word comes alive with emotions and power.
+But overused for so many expressions, it has lost some of its “awesomeness”!

-“Unbelievable” is that like when pigs fly or a circus act you are mesmerized by?
-When you use it in a marketing campaign the resistance takes place and they look at your ad as if you were a snake oil salesman.
+“Unbelievable” is that like when pigs fly or a mesmerizing circus act?
+When you use the word in a marketing campaign, the resistance takes place and people look at your ad as if you were a snake oil salesman.
 Not the impression you are trying to make.

-Never trust a person who says “honestly” when referring to something you are unsure about.
+Never trust a person who says “honestly” when referring to something you are unsure of being true.
 Trust me…but why, I don’t even know you.

-One of those words when you don’t want to explain or can’t explain something else.
+One of those words when you don’t want to explain or can’t explain something.
 “Basically”.
-It is a lazy way to explain or a show of ignorance that you don’t know, but want to fake your way through an explanation to save face.
+Is a lazy way to explain or a show of ignorance you don’t know something, but want to fake your way through an explanation to save face.

 Often confused word is “literally”.
-You can close the door, which would be something you can actually do.
-Sometimes we use figuratively which would be like closing the door on ideas and that would not be classified as literally.
-Might be better to just leave “literally” out of the sentence and say what you mean.
+You can close the door; a physical action.
+Sometimes we use “figuratively”, such as closing the door on ideas and that would not classify as “literally”.
+Wiser to leave “literally” out of the sentence and say what you mean.

 I think you are holding a gun to my head!

-“Exclusive”…I know this is used a lot in advertising and although it is a driving force in marketing campaigns, how about an alternative.
-The word does make you feel special, but sometimes the buying public is bombarded with exclusive too often.
+“Exclusive”…used often in advertising and although the word is a driving force in marketing campaigns, try for an alternative.
+The word makes you feel special, but sometimes the buying public is bombarded with “exclusive” too often.
 Unless a customer is handpicked from a group of people, such as pet owners, stock investors, home owners, marketing only to them can become believable, with “exclusive”.

-If you pepper your copy with all the overused words your potential client will recognize all the hooks and desert your campaign.
-But if they are presented with something unique and different you will have their attention.
+If you pepper your copy with overused words your potential client will recognize the hooks and take their business elsewhere.
+But if you present them with something unique and different you will grab their attention.
 Don’t waste good money and time on copy that doesn’t produce results.